A Photographic Installation by Bill Henson

 ONEIROI was the first major art commission by the Hellenic Museum and is sets out to inspire dialogue between the aesthetics of the ancient past and today.

-ONEIROI, is a unique collaboration between the Hellenic Museum, Benaki Museum, Athens and artist, Bill Henson.
+ONEIROI is a unique collaboration between the Hellenic Museum, Benaki Museum in Athens and the contemporary artist, Bill Henson.
 It is housed permanently at the Hellenic Museum.

 The Spirits of Dreams

 The contemporary works in ONEIROI incorporate five historical objects from the Benaki Museum collection, on display in the exhibition Gods, Myths & Mortals; including a 3500-year-old gold cup, an Ottoman period necklace and the knife which once belonged to a revolutionary leader.
 The objects reflect the rich and varied nature of Greek history and the ways in which Greece has evolved through the ages.

 Despite spanning millennia, the Benaki treasures included within each of the portraits still appear breathtakingly modern.
 They are unique pieces individually created by artists and craftspeople whose aesthetics and skill are testament to a cultures dedication to design innovation.

 Henson’s technical and aesthetic approach to his work, his structure, composition and his use of light and shadow add an ethereal quality to the works.
 His invocation of the Oneiroi, the spirts of dreams, as elusive as the shadows of memory which make up the past, transform the objects from static artefacts, to objects alive with purpose.